California Real Estate Lawyer Referrals

 3. AB 68, 670, 881 Accessory Dwelling Units

-The legislature passed AB 68, 670, and 881 to fix Accessory Dwelling Units ("ADU") in support of the California legislature's efforts to combat the housing crisis.
+The legislature passed AB 68, 670, and 881 to fix Accessory Dwelling Units ("ADU") to support the California legislature's efforts to combat the housing crisis.
 Under the combination of bills, cities, subject to exceptions, are required to accept ADU applications, are unable to compel the owner to reside on the land, are unable to charge impact fees, and are unable to prohibit an ADU from forming concurrently with the primary unit.

 Likewise, the bills forbid the building of ADUs within the Association from prohibiting or disallowing Home Owners Associations (HOA's).
 Although these laws are open to exceptions, the duty to permit ADUs, including certain garage conversions, is essentially granted to cities and HOAs.

 If a customer plans to install an ADU, officers may want to review the municipal code, HOA laws, and fire setbacks and encourage the customer to obtain legal advice to ensure that the building will otherwise comply with the law.

 4. AB 1110 Notice of Rent Increases in California

 If AB 1482 does not extend to a specific house if the owner of a month-to-month tenancy raises the rent by more than 10 percent of the lease fee to the occupant annually, the newly enacted AB 1110 provides a 90-day notice.
 The new notice criteria will be relevant to bear in mind for property managers as they pass into 2020 and beyond and only apply to AB 1482-exempt rental properties.